-The indications for treatment of kidney stones are expected to expand to include larger stones of >2 cm in future guidelines; less basketing is being performed because of the ability to create large amounts of stone dust (snow globe effect), and surgical access has improved in patients with a difficult renal pelvic anatomy, even when the lower pole has an anatomically acute angle.
+effect), and surgical access has improved in patients with a difficult renal pelvic anatomy, even when the lower pole has an anatomically acute angle.
 In addition, for patients with multifocal <3-cm UTUC with low-grade pathological findings and no invasive aspect on computed tomography urography, retrograde endourological procedures might become a more common treatment.
-Furthermore, novel laser systems might help to manage postoperative ureteral stricture, symptomatic renal cysts, and recurrent ureteropelvic junction R. R.N stenosis83)84).
+Furthermore, novel laser systems might help to manage postoperative ureteral stricture, symptomatic renal cysts, and recurrent ureteropelvic junction stenosis [85,86].

-2. New trends in RIRS

-1) New fURS with joystick
+2) New trends in retrograde intrarenal surgery(1) New flexible ureteroscope with joystick

 Usually, fURS manipulation involves torque movement of the hand, back-and-forth movement of the fURS shaft, and up-and-down movement of the fURS lever.
 Surgeons must perform optimal manipulation in a coordinated manner by combinations of these complicated maneuvers, which may be difficult in some cases.
-A new fURS with an omni-directional bending tip using a joystick unit integrated into a handgun-type control unit was recently introduced.
-Inoue et al.85) first reported that this novel fURS provided a greater range of reach along all directions in the lower-pole calyx compared with some usual fURSs in their ex vivo study.
-Tambo et al.86) subsequently investigated whether a conventional fURS or novel joystick fURS is easier to manipulate in their initial constructive validation study.
+A new fURS with an omnidirectional bending tip using a joystick unit integrated into a handgun-type control unit was recently introduced.
+Inoue et al. [87] first reported that this novel fURS provided a greater range of reach along all directions in the lower-pole calyx compared with some usual fURSs in their ex vivo study.
+Tambo et al. [88] subsequently investigated whether a conventional fURS or novel joystick fURS is easier to manipulate in their initial constructive validation study.
 They found that the novel joystick fURS allowed for much better manipulation by novice trainees and provided better ergonomics for surgeons.
-This joystick fURS might have benefits in terms of ureteroscopic performance86).
+This joystick fURS might have benefits in terms of ureteroscopic performance [88].

-2) Thulium versus high-power holmium laser therapy
+(2) Thulium versus high-power holmium laser therapy

-High-power holmium: YAG lasers have long been available for management of upper urinary tract stones.
+High-power holmium:YAG lasers have long been available for management of upper urinary tract stones.
 Like Moses Technology, the Virtual Basket mode is a special technology that is quite beneficial in terms of producing tiny particles of stone dust by two forms of ablation: the photothermal effect and photomechanical effect.
-In addition, the novel thulium fiber, which is capable of more quickly producing large amounts of tiny stone dust than the holmium: YAG laser in vivo, has been introduced to clinical use.
+In addition, the novel thulium fiber, which is capable of more quickly producing large amounts of tiny stone dust than the holmium:YAG laser in vivo, has been introduced to clinical use.
 Therefore, the stone management strategy during RIRS has changed from more stone basketing to less stone basketing or no stone basketing.
-The differences in the clinical outcomes between the two laser systems is unclear.
+The differences in the clinical outcomes between the two laser systems are unclear.
 However, further refinement of how to use these laser systems will be a key point in the management of stones, UTUC, and other disorders during RIRS in the coming years.